Giant Dipole Resonance and Related Spin-dependent Excitations: Results of calculations

 \section{Results of calculations}

-First of all it is necessary to determine the values of the strength constants.
-The most natural way to derive $\xi_1$ and $\xi_0$ is to reproduce the main characteristics of the GDR, which is one of the fundamental collective excitation modes in nucleus.
+First of all it is necessary to determine the values of the dipole-dipole interaction constants.
+The most natural way is to reproduce the main characteristics of the GDR, which is one of the fundamental collective excitation modes in nuclei.
 The experimental position of the GDR energy centroid in medium and heavy nuclei can be fairly reproduced by the simple formula, $E({\rm GDR})\simeq 80 A^{-1/3}$ MeV \cite{Ring}.
-It is natural to fix the isovector constant $\xi_1$ so that the theory should reproduce the observed GDR excitation energy.
+It is natural to fix the isovector constant $\xi_1$ in such a way that the theory reproduces the observed excitation energy of GDR.
 The fulfillment of this requirement in the collective model developed by Bohr and Mottelson leads to $ \xi_1=\xi_{\rm BM}=113 A^{-5/3} $ MeV$\cdot$fm$^{-2}$~\cite{BMII}.
-The isoscalar constant $\xi_0$ must be chosen so, that to avoid an excitation of the Center of Mass Motion (CMM).
-To this end it will be determined from the equation of motion for the nucleus center of mass.
-Following this procedure we avoid the admixture of $E1$ spurious states.
+The isoscalar constant $\xi_0$ must be chosen so as to avoid excitation of the Center of Mass Motion (CMM).
+To this end, $\xi_0$ will be determined from the equation of motion for the center of mass of a nucleus.
+Following this procedure we avoid the admixture of $E1$ spurious state.

-The quadrupole strength constant $\kappa_0$ was determined in Ref.~\cite{Ann} following to the condition of self consistency between the mean field and the density \cite{BMII}.
+The quadrupole strength constant $\kappa_0$ was determined in Ref.~\cite{Ann} following the condition of self consistency between the mean field and the density \cite{BMII}.
 The choice of spin-dipole strength constants $\chi_1$ and $\chi_0$ will be discussed in the section~\ref{Spin-dependent_eta=0}.

-First, let's consider the simplified version of the problem, without the spin-orbit interaction ($\eta=0$).
+First, let's consider the simplified version of the problem, without the spin-orbit potential ($\eta=0$).
 In this case, the orbital and spin degrees of freedom are separated.
 Such simple model allows us to obtain analytical expressions for the energy and excitation probability of GDR.
-Comparing them with the results of precise calculations we will be able to estimate the role of spin degrees of freedom.
+Comparing them with the results of precise calculations we will estimate the role of spin degrees of freedom.

 Further we will analyze the magnetic excitations arising due to spin degrees of freedom.